chreliot/senate-howto/main.md

  * **[The Faculty Policy Series][FPS]**: The FPS sets out policies and procedures for faculty members.
 There are currently about 62 of them, numbered between 1 and 99.
 More workaday than the Statutes—less fundamental and structural and more procedural—they range widely in topic, from instructional matters like handling academic integrity violations and grade appeals; to research matters like conflict of interest, copyright, and misconduct policies; to organizational matters like the responsibilities of department chairs and how adjunct faculty are hired; to employment matters like research leave and sick leave.
- * **[The Bulletin][Bulletin]**: Published annually, the Bulletin comes in several forms: Undergraduate, Graduate, and Law and for undergraduate main/Summer/January sessions.
-It is fully online.
-Besides course and program descriptions, it outlines academic policies in a student-oriented way.
+ * **[The Bulletins][Bulletin]**: Published annually, the Bulletins come in several forms: Undergraduate, Graduate, and Law and for undergraduate main/Summer/January sessions.
+They are fully online.
+Besides course and program descriptions, each bulletin outlines academic policies in a student-oriented way.
 It tells students what they can expect from the university and what will be required of them.
  * **[The Faculty Statutes][FS]**: These nine items (plus two more moved or withdrawn), numbered with Roman I to XI, represent general, foundational policies.
 They establish the university's administrative structure, determine who is on the Faculty and how they're appointed to it, specify how faculty meetings shall be conducted, and create the senate itself.

 Much of the work of the Senate involves supervising the FPS and the general, university-wide portions of the Bulletin.
 The FPS is the main place the Senate commits new and updated procedures.